kosatnkn/catalyst/README.md

 ## 3. Usage

-**Catalyst** comes with a script to make it easy to create new projects with it.
-You can find this script with each release which is version locked to that specific release.
+**Catalyst** comes with a script that makes it easy to create new projects from it.
+You can find this script included with each release.
+It is version-locked to that specific release.

 Use the following command to directly create a new microservice using **Catalyst** in your current working directory.
 ```shell
 curl -fsSL https://github.com/kosatnkn/catalyst/releases/download/v3.0.0/new_from_v3.0.0.sh | bash -s -- --module="example.com/dummyuser/sampler"
 ```

-If you prefer first downloading the script, inspect it and then run it (which is the safer approach), then use following commands.
+If you prefer to first download the script, inspect it, and then run it (which is the safer approach), use following commands.
 ```shell
 # download first
 curl -fsSL -o new_from_v3.0.0.sh https://github.com/kosatnkn/catalyst/releases/download/v3.0.0/new_from_v3.0.0.sh